Staff Links

 Federal French Scholarship – one at $500 for Eagle River Secondary School

-Federal French Scholarship – two at Salmon Arm Secondary School
+Federal French Scholarship – two at $500 at Salmon Arm Secondary School

 Federal French/SD83 Bursary – two at $250 at Salmon Arm Secondary School